Unified Smart Search Field. Get everywhere from here.

 More New Safari Features

 Safari takes your privacy seriously.
 You can turn on Do Not Track, an emerging privacy standard.
-Checking this Privacy pane preference sends websites you visit a request not to track you online.
+Ticking this Privacy pane preference sends websites you visit a request not to track you online.
 Safari also sends a request to websites not to track you when you use Private Browsing.

 Safari now stores the content from web pages in your Reading List so you can catch up on your reading even when you don’t have an Internet connection.
 If an article in your Reading List contains multiple pages, Safari fetches the pages ahead of time so you can read the entire article offline.

 Safari makes the web even better for Chinese users.
 Baidu, the leading Chinese search engine, is now available as a built-in option in the search field.
 In Mountain Lion, Sina Weibo, a popular Chinese microblogging service, is built into the Share menu.
-Chinese users can click the Share button and select Sina to share links right from Safari.
+Chinese users can click the Share button and select Sina to share links straight from Safari.